cyclejs/old-website/_posts/2015-01-31-getting-started.md

 <h2 id="npm">npm</h2>

-The recommended channel for downloading Cycle.js as a package is through [npm](http://npmjs.org/), which follows the [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) spec.
+The recommended channel for downloading Cycle.js as a package is through [npm](http://npmjs.org/).
 Create a new directory and run this inside that directory:

 {% highlight text %}
 npm install xstream @cycle/xstream-run @cycle/dom